What is dysthymia?

 Treatment may include one or a combination of the following:

 Medicine.
-Many different drugs are available to treat depression.
+Many different medicines are available to treat depression.
 It often takes 4 to 6 weeks for anti-depressants to have a full effect.
 It’s important to keep taking the medicine, even if it doesn’t seem to be working at first.
-It’s also important to talk to the doctor before stopping.
+It’s also important to talk to your healthcare provider before stopping.
 Some people have to switch medicines or add medicines to get results.

 Therapy.
 This is most often cognitive behavioral or interpersonal therapy.
 It focuses on changing distorted views of yourself and your environment.
 It also works to improve relationship skills, and identify and manage stressors.